Introduction: Laser Cut Fidget Spinner

 Step 1: Before You Start.

 Before you start designing, you need to be aware of a couple of things.
 First the laser cutters beam has thickness or kerf from which the material is vaporized, so if you design your fidget with a 22mm hole in the middle it will likely not fit the bearing.
-You will need to make the holes about 0.2mm undersized
+This will vary from each laser cutter and how they are set up. for St Marys students you will need to make the holes about 0.2mm undersized if you are using the small laser cutter, or 0.1mm undersized if using the lager laser cutter.

 You want your fidget to spin fast, right?
 If you have sharp bits on your toy and you stick your fingers into it while its spinning, its going to hurt.
 Round off any sharp bits while you design.